 NSC Injury Facts Database now includes workplace section – The National Safety Council has launched a Workplace section of its Injury Facts database to provide employers with trends and information on injuries.
-The data indicates that we are far safer at work than at home, in fact 8 times safer.
+The data held within the injury facts database indicates that we are far safer at work than at home, in fact 8 times safer.
 But workplaces could still improve greatly on the safety offer to workers.
-This database can help employees understand the risks to their safety and can be an invaluable aid to companies when they decide where to focus their resources in terms of managing risk within the business.
+The injury facts database can help employees understand the risks to their safety and can be an invaluable aid to companies when they decide where to focus their resources in terms of managing risk within the business.

-The database provides some valuable and interesting trends in terms of workplace safety, these include:
+The injury facts database provides some valuable and interesting trends in terms of workplace safety, these include:

 Workplace related deaths grew by 7.3% in 2016, this can be attributed to falls, violence and transportation.

 The costs of workplace injuries is given at $151 billion annually between lost productivity and wages, medical expenses and administrative expenses.
 The cost of a single workplace death is approximately $1.12 million.